JohannesDeml/wordpress-theme-open-nineteen/readme.md

 * Remove author information
 * Get rid of oversized headings
 * Add of some additional css classes for easy styling
+* Match Preview image size for archive lists to text width to use less space for each entry

 ## Build Project